Have Questions? 1-800-633-2139

 • Once the Foley catheter connection is sterilized, attach it to the overnight drainage bag's tubing connector and place the bag in a water-proof bin or hang it from the lower part of the bed.

 *These are instructions for people who are using Foley catheters.
 For external catheter users, the instructions are the same but you will not need to sterilize the catheter tubing or the top of the external catheter before switching to the overnight drainage bag.
 The added sterilization for Foley catheters is a precaution because using Foley catheters can put you at risk for urinary tract infections.
 It never hurts to be cautious and sometimes the small steps we take can help us avoid big problems.
-Make sure you consult your doctor before changing your healthcare routine.
+Make sure you consult your healthcare provider before changing your routine.